 Here at Villa we offer numerous courses that provide the students with the knowledge necessary to excel linguistically, culturally, in the arts, in fashion and in cooking.

-NOTE: ALL COURSE CREDITS ARE IN QUARTER HOURS, WHICH TRANSLATES TO 3 SEMESTER HOURS
+NOTE: ALL COURSE CREDITS ARE IN QUARTER HOURS, WHICH 3 QUARTER HOURS TRANSLATES TO 1 SEMESTER HOUR

 We offer basic, Intermediate, and Advanced levels of Italian language courses that give the students the proper formation in the language.

 ITLN 111 | (1QH) | YEAR + SUMMER | BY ILARIA DIFIDIO

 This required course, using both theory and practice, will provide students with useful instruments to learn the phonetically correct pronunciation of the Italian language